hoang-rio/lux-grid-watcher/README.md

 * Active python venv `source venv/Scripts/activate` on git-bash Windows or `source venv/bin/active` on Unix/Linux
 * Install dependencies with `pip install -r requirements.txt` or `./pip-binary-install.sh`
 * Run application with `python app.py`
+> If you can't install and run you can use docker method bellow

+## Locking for docker?
+Here is step
+* cd to `docker` folder
+* run command `docker compose up -d` to run docker container

 ## Notification app
 You can implement notification app for Android/iOS by your self and push Firebase Device ID to devices.json file to get notification when grid connect state change.